DorAvissar/HomeAssignment/task1/readme.md

             os._exit(0)

 ```

-Now we can try out our programs in a terminal.
-First,
+# how to run the code?
-Setup RabbitMQ Using Docker:
+First, Setup RabbitMQ Using Docker and Install Python Dependencies in the terminal:
+:

 ```
 docker run -d --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3-management

+pip install pika
 ```

 Second - start a consumer, which will run continuously waiting for deliveries: